-Various types of chip in cutting
+Various types of chips in cutting

 In the cutting process, chips with different shapes are formed depending on the type of material, cutting parameters and the design of the tool's chip breaker.